ibm-cloud-docs/assistant/system-entities-new.md

 # New system entities
 {: #beta-system-entities}

-Enable the new system entities to take advantage of improvements that were made to the number-based system entities provided by IBM.

-For information about the languages in which the new system entities are supported, see [Supported languages](/docs/assistant?topic=assistant-language-support).
-{: note}
+The numeric system entities have been updated.
 The new system entities can recognize more nuanced mentions in user input.
 For example, `@sys-date` can calculate the date of a national holiday, such as `Thanksgiving`, when it is mentioned by name.
 And `@sys-date` can recognize when a year is specified as part of a date mentioned in the user's input.
 The improvements also make it easier for your assistant to distinguish among the many number-based system entities.
 For example, a date mention, such as `May 10`, that is recognized to be a `@sys-date` is not also identified as a `@sys-number` mention.

 The `@sys-location` and `@sys-person` system entities did not change.
 {: note}

+The new system entities are enabled automatically in all new service instances.

+For information about the languages in which the new system entities are supported, see [Supported languages](/docs/assistant?topic=assistant-language-support).

 ## Enabling the new system entities
 {: #beta-system-entities-enable}

+Skills in service instances that were created before 26 February 2020 use the legacy version of the system entities unless you enable the new version.

 To enable the new system entities, complete the following steps: